JasonTuyen/personal-site/src/pages/posts/liquidtracksforliquidhacks.md

 This was my first hackathon and I definitely recommend that people attend a hackathon if possible.
 You get to meet like minded people and can challenge yourself to build a project within a short time frame.
 There's also the opportunity to connect with future employers and learn from workshop panels.
-Unfortunatly I didn't win the hackathon, but I did win the rapping mini-event.
+Unfortunately I didn't win the hackathon, but I did win the rapping mini-event.

 The project is essentially a web app that tracks water intake with a few other added goodies such as: reminders, inspirational League of Legends quotes, and Animal Crossing background music.